-Bali is a dream destination.
-Many foreigners think of buying land here and moving to Bali permanently.
-However, acquiring land in Bali is not as easy as one would think.
+Buying land in Bali is a popular investment opportunity among foreigners.
+It is often also a way of moving to Bali permanently.
+However, buying land in Bali is not as easy as one would think.
 There are plenty of pitfalls that can turn your property deal in Bali into a disaster.

 #1 Land ownership and accuracy of the land certificate

 The first thing you need to check before buying a property in Bali is the property’s landowner.
 Make sure you are dealing with the correct landowner or a representative of the landowner.

 #2 Zoning check

 The zoning laws in Bali prevent commercial activities in some regions of the island.
-Having the wrong zoning can carry several negative consequences.
+The zones in Bali are:

-Therefore, to avoid having to discover that the land you purchased is useless, make sure your planned business activities comply with local zoning laws for the property you are considering.
+It’s essential that you check if the zoning suits your intended activities.
+Make sure your planned business activities comply with local zoning laws for the property you are considering.

 #3 Payment of taxes